-Comprehensive (loss)/income
+Comprehensive income/(loss)

-Comprehensive (loss)/income is defined as the changes in equity of the Group during a period from transactions and other events and circumstances excluding transactions resulting from investments by owners and distributions to owners.
-Among other disclosures, ASC 220, Comprehensive Income, requires that all items that are required to be recognized under current accounting standards as components of comprehensive (loss)/income be reported in a financial statement that is displayed with the same prominence as other financial statements.
-For each of the periods presented, the Group's comprehensive (loss)/income includes net (loss)/income and foreign currency translation adjustments, and is presented in the consolidated statements of comprehensive (loss)/ income.
+Comprehensive income/(loss) is defined as the changes in equity of the Group during a period from transactions and other events and circumstances excluding transactions resulting from investments by owners and distributions to owners.
+Among other disclosures, ASC 220, Comprehensive Income, requires that all items that are required to be recognized under current accounting standards as components of comprehensive income/(loss) be reported in a financial statement that is displayed with the same prominence as other financial statements.
+For each of the periods presented, the Group's comprehensive income/(loss) includes net income/(loss) and foreign currency translation adjustments, and is presented in the consolidated statements of comprehensive income/(loss).